Fall 2020 Plans

 Students who are assigned to pre-cautionary quarantine are advised to monitor their symptoms daily, check their temperature in the morning and evening, and complete a symptom and temperature log.
 The Student Health Center nurse will review these daily.

-Residents will be expected to monitor and log their symptoms along with recording their temperature on a daily basis.
-If a resident believes that they have symptoms related to Covid-19 or believes that they may have been exposed to someone who has tested positive for Covid-19, they should remain in their residence hall room and contact a residence life staff member immediately.
+If a resident believes that they have symptoms related to COVID-19 or believes that they may have been exposed to someone who has tested positive for COVID-19, they should remain in their residence hall room and contact a residence life staff member immediately.
 That individual will be placed in quarantine, the Student Health Center will be contacted and the student will be instructed to schedule a telehealth visit with the Student Health Center.
 The Student Health Center will advise if the student should then be placed into isolation based on symptoms and test results.

 For resident students in isolation or quarantine, Chartwells Dining Services will provide a weekly menu cycle to include breakfast, lunch and dinner Monday through Friday and brunch and dinner Saturday and Sunday.
 Daily meals will be delivered at the same time.
 All foods must be consumed or refrigerated immediately.
 All meals will be packaged in disposable packaging and labeled with the student’s name.
 All hot meals will be delivered cold with microwaveable instructions.
 All foods that are not shelf-stable are monitored for time and temperature holding.
 Temperatures are taken just prior to departure from dining operations, and upon delivery to campus buildings.
 Residents in quarantine or needing meal delivery who have food allergies or medically related dietary restrictions must coordinate with the Office of Residence Life who will then contact dining services for accommodations.
 Every effort will be made to honor religious dietary needs.
 Students should coordinate through the Office of Residence Life.